A Guide to eBook Retailers Beyond Amazon

 I use Android myself, so my familiarity with the Apple ecosystem is a bit shaky.
 However, you should be able to search for books within the Apple Book store, and searching for my name, J.D.
 Masterly, should turn up my books as well.
 If not, perhaps this web link will turn them up for you.

-Apple Books also lacks anything like Kindle Unlimited, but if you are interested in something similar, you can read about Scribd farther down.
+Apple Books also lacks anything like Kindle Unlimited, but if you are interested in something similar, you can read about Everand farther down.

 Smashwords

-Smashwords isn’t too well known, but it is the place to go if you’re searching for erotica.
-The reason being, all the other retailers have various murky restrictions on what is allowed in erotica books, while Smashwords is significantly more liberal (you can read more about that in my aforementioned article, Why You Won’t Find My Books on Amazon).
+Smashwords isn’t well known, but it is the place to go if you’re searching for erotica.
+The reason being, all the other retailers have various murky restrictions on what is allowed in erotica books, but Smashwords is significantly more liberal.

-Admittedly, the Smashwords website is a bit dated and hard to navigate.
+Alas, the Smashwords website is a bit dated.
 Neither do they have a dedicated ebook reader like Kindle, Nook, or Kobo’s devices, nor do they even have an app for Android or iOS.
-I think they should at least have an app, but Smashwords is a pretty small operation.

-What Smashwords does allow you to do is download the ebook itself as an ePub file or PDF (they also have an online web reader, but it kind of sucks).
+What Smashwords does allow you to do is download the DRM-free ebook as an ePub file or PDF.
 No other retailer lets you do this, or if they do, it’s not obvious to me.
 By allowing you to download the ePub file, you have the freedom to put the ebook on your Kindle, Nook, or some other ebook app on your Android or iPad.
 You can even import the ePub book from Smashwords to your Kindle library.

 Getting the ePub file onto your device or into your ebook library can be a bit tricky, however.
 Check out How to Add an EPUB book to your eBook Library to learn how.

-As you can imagine, Smashwords also lacks anything like Kindle Unlimited.
-But if you are interested in something similar, you can read about Scribd just below.
+Smashwords also lacks anything like Kindle Unlimited.
+But if you are interested in something similar, you can read about Everand just below.

 All of my books are available on Smashwords, so dive in and check them out.

-Think of Scribd as Kindle Unlimited.
-If you are looking for an alternative to Amazon KU, then Scribd is what you’re looking for.
-Having a monthly subscription to Scribd allows you to read as many ebooks as you like, just as KU does.
+Think of Everand as Kindle Unlimited.
+If you are looking for an alternative to Amazon KU, then Everand (or Kobo Plus, mentioned earlier) is what you’re looking for.
+Having a monthly subscription to Everand allows you to read as many ebooks as you like, just as KU does.

-Scribd does not have a physical ebook reader like the Kindle or Nook.
-However, you can read the books online and they also have an app for Android and iOS.
-You can find the app by searching for ‘Scribd’ in the app store for your device.
-Once you log into your Scribd account in the app, you should have access to the full Scribd library of ebooks and audiobooks.
+Everand (formerly known as Scribd) does not have a physical ebook reader.
+But, you can read books online and they also have an app for Android and iOS.
+You can find the app by searching for ‘Everand’ in the app store for your device.
+Once you log into your Everand account in the app, you should have access to the full Everand library of ebooks and audiobooks.

-At the time of this writing a Scribd subscription is $11.99, which is more than Kindle Unlimited at $9.99.
-However, while not all Kindle books are enrolled in KU, all Scribd books are accessible through the Scribd subscription.
-A Scribd subscription also gives you access to audiobooks, which KU does not.
-That means a Scribd subscription is a bit like having both a KU subscription and an Audible subscription wrapped up in one.
+At the time of this writing an Everand subscription was $11.99/month, which is more than Kindle Unlimited and Kobo Plus.
+However, while not all Kobo and Kindle books are enrolled in KU, all Everand books are accessible through the Everand subscription.
+A Everand subscription also gives you access to audiobooks.
+That means a Everand subscription is a bit like having both a KU subscription and an Audible subscription wrapped up in one!

-If you decide to pick up a Scribd subscription, be sure to check out my books.
+If you decide to pick up a Everand subscription, be sure to check out my books.

 Conclusion